 Long Island New York, USA Travel Guide

-These sites connect visitors with the island's past, from maritime heritage to its role in early American history.
+These sites connect visitors with the island's past, from maritime heritage to its role in the first part of American history.

 The Ronkonkoma Moraine and Harbor Hill Moraine are glacial formations that shaped Long Island's distinctive North and South Forks, remnants of the last ice age contributing to topography.